Judge Advocate’s log, Stardate 54325.4: I have finished my review of the incident that led to the loss of the Hainan.

 “I’ll run these flight plans through my Astrometrics officer.
 Maybe we can identify a pattern in all of this.
 What about potential targets that could be easily reached.”

-"They have been notified to keep alert for activity.
-All ships have Starfleet escort."
+“They have been notified to keep alert for activity.
+All civilian ships in the area currently have Starfleet escort.”

 “Slow down, Roz,” Bernie stated.